ucsb-innovation-workshop/ucsb-innovation-workshop.github.io/docs/safety.md

 Here you can find our Chemical Inventory as well as general safety information for the Innovation Workshop and Machine Hub.

+## General Safety

+_Personal Protection Equipment_

+Long pants and closed-toed shoes are required at ALL times in both labs to protect oneself from physical hazards, such as sharp or heavy objects.

+Safety Glasses, Face Shields, Work Gloves, Earplugs, Earmuffs, Nitrile Gloves, and Dust Masks are available as needed.

+If you need a Lab Coat for you work, you must bring your own.

+_Other Safety Consideration_

+First Aid Kits with band aids and antiseptic are available in both labs.
+In 3440, they are located on the consumable rack.
+In 2442, they are located on top of the blue tool chest.

+Fire Extinguishers are available by the front door for each lab.

 ## Chemicals in the Innovation Workshop - Elings 3430

 | Chemical Name | Location | SDS Link |